Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 Term

 The “utm_term” and “utm_content” parameters are not mandatory but, if used, can give you a little bit more extra insights.
-For example, the “utm_term” parameter tracks your keywords during a paid AdWords campaign.
+For example, the “utm_term” parameter tracks your keywords during a paid Ads campaign.
 You can also use it in your display ad campaigns to identify aspects of your audience.
 For example, “utm_term=running+shoes”

 Content